THEY FLEW THEN,

 DRONE PILOTING LESSONS

 The Museum’s drone club provides instruction to organizations and youth in the knowledge required to pass the FAA part 107 written exam.
-The Museum teaches youth to program and fly drones responsibly.
+The Museum teaches youth to program and drones flying responsibly.
 Youth 16 years old and up can earn their FAA sUAScertificate and gain experience to be hired as a drone operator.

 PilotsLicense_00